NYC Pride March: Size

-The first march, in 1970, was front-page news in The New York Times reporting the march extended for about fifteen city blocks.
+The first march in 1970 was front-page news in The New York Times, which reported that the march extended for about fifteen city blocks.
 The march had thousands of participants with organizers "who said variously 3,000 and 5,000 and even 20,000."
-The variance could be due, in part, that although the march started with over a dozen homosexual and feminist contingents, parade spectators were encouraged to join the procession.
-Currently, Heritage of Pride requires preregistration of marchers, and sets up barricades along the entire route discouraging the practice.
+Parade spectators were encouraged to join the procession despite the march starting with over a dozen homosexual and feminist contingents, which may partially explain the variance in population count.
+Heritage of Pride has since enacted stricter regulations to manage crowd size, requiring that marchers preregister and sets up barricades along the route.

 Although estimating crowd size is an imprecise science, the NYC March is consistently considered the largest Pride parade in North America, with 2.1 million people in 2015, and 2.5 million in 2016.
 In 2018, attendance was estimated around two million.
 In 2024, the estimated crowd size was 2.5 million.
 In 2019, as part of Stonewall 50 – WorldPride NYC, an estimated 5 million people took part over the final weekend of the celebrations, with an estimated 4 million in attendance at the parade.
 The 12-hour parade included 150,000 pre-registered participants among 695 groups.
-It was the largest parade of any kind in the city's history and four times as large as the annual Times Square Ball on New Year's Eve.
+It was the largest parade of any kind in the city's history and four times as large as the crowd of the annual Times Square Ball drop.